huggingface/blog/sdxl_lora_advanced_script.md

 **Inference**

 When doing pivotal tuning, besides the `*.safetensors` weights of your LoRA, you also get the `*.safetensors` embeddings for the new tokens.
-In order to do inference with those we add 2 steps to how we would load normally where we:
+In order to do inference with those we add 2 steps to how we would normally load a LoRA:

 1. Download our trained embeddings from the hub